Cole-Godfrey/single-vps-hostinger/README.md

 # Single VPS Hostinger

 A self-hosted Next.js app for a single VPS.
 The stack runs Next.js, Postgres, Redis, Caddy, and Uptime Kuma with Docker Compose.
+You can view this site at [hostgodfrey.com](https://hostgodfrey.com)

 ## Stack